FerAguate/OrthogonalBranches/README.md

   level             branch level.

-  PCvar             percentage of variance explained by the first PC.
+  PCvar             proportion of variance explained by the first PC.

 </nowrap></pre>